-- The first line of defence is made of the departmental management.
+- The first line of defence is made up of the departmental management.
 Business unit managers and directors are accountable for the risks they run, and for the compliance and control environment in their units.
 They are supported by appointed risk-matter experts. - The second line of defence is composed of Risk and Compliance.
 More information is available under Section B4. - The third line of defence is assumed by Internal Audit.
 More information is available under Section B5.

-There were changes in the composition of the Company's BoD.\ There were no changes to the Corporate Governance during the reporting period.
+There were changes in the composition of the Company's BoD.2 The main change in the Corporate Governance relates to creation of POC, which was established in December 2021.